Estimated reading time: 27 minutes

 Bengal Slow Lorises are not seasonal breeders—females can attract mates with a loud whistle at any time of year.
 Gestation lasts around six months, and usually only one infant is born at a time, though twins are rare.
 Newborns arrive with eyes open, covered in soft fur, and are carried by their mothers for the first three months.
 During this period, mothers may leave their young on branches while foraging, returning frequently to nurse and groom them.
 Weaning occurs at around six months, and young lorises reach sexual maturity by about 20 months.
 In the wild, Bengal Slow Lorises can live up to 20 years.

-The Bengal Slow Loris population has declined by more than 50 percent over the past three generations, and is projected to decline by another 50 percent in the next three generations due to ongoing hunting and habitat loss.
-Across much of their range, they have disappeared entirely, with only scattered, isolated populations remaining.
+Yes they are!
+Bengal Slow Loris population has declined by more than 50% over the past three generations.
+Further declines of 50% are expected over the next three generations due to ongoing hunting and habitat loss.
+Furthermore, over much of Asia their populations have disappeared entirely.

 How long do Bengal Slow Lorises live?